WeblateOrg/weblate/docs/admin/config.rst

 BASE_DIR
 --------

 Base directory where Weblate sources are located.
-This is used to derive several other paths by default:
+Used to derive several other paths by default:

 - :setting:`DATA_DIR`